VanDagon/Translator-C-/README.md

 Gives the output in stdout.

 TO DOs:
-1. swap malloc for safeMalloc
+1. replace malloc with SafeMalloc
 2. write switch for error output
 3. check for empty input
 4. example02.stdout has words printed in full caps (contrary to documentation)